Receiving a security clearance Statement of Reasons is one of the most serious moments in the entire clearance process.

 • why some responses succeed while others fail

-• how the permanent clearance record is created at this stage
+• how the permanent clearance record is built at this stage

-This article is written from the decision side of the security clearance system.
+This article is written from inside the federal decision-making framework used in security clearance cases.

 National Security Law Firm includes former security clearance adjudicators, former administrative judges, and former Defense Office of Hearings and Appeals (DOHA) attorneys who have personally evaluated the types of SOR responses that determine whether clearances are granted or denied.

-To understand how this stage fits within the full clearance lifecycle, readers should begin with the Security Clearance Insiders Resource Hub.
+Readers who want to understand how this stage fits into the broader system should begin with the Security Clearance Insiders Resource Hub.

 Quick Guide: Security Clearance Statement of Reasons

-Receiving a Statement of Reasons does not automatically mean your clearance is lost, but it does mean the case has entered a formal adjudication stage where the burden shifts to you to mitigate the concerns identified by the government.
+Receiving a Statement of Reasons does not automatically mean your clearance is lost.
+It does mean your case has entered a formal adjudication stage where the burden shifts to you to mitigate the concerns identified by the government.

-At this stage, several critical questions determine what happens next:
+At this stage, several questions usually determine what happens next:

 • What exactly is a Statement of Reasons?